Subdivision Plat Submittal

 dates may include up to two (2) weeks in advance of the following periods: June 1, July 1, August 1, and mid-October.
 Please provide advance

 notice of any projects anticipated to be recorded during these periods.

 Plat Dedication Key Points

-is important to assigning the Department of Revenue (DOR) Property Classification Code for assessment purposes.
+assigning the Department of Revenue (DOR) Property Classification Code for assessment purposes.